Youth and Vaping – a growing trend

 Just like smoking, conversations about vaping are very important to have with your pre-teen or teen, the earlier the better.
 You are in the best position to help your teen understand the health consequences of vaping and by actively listening to what your teen is saying, you can help to keep the dialogue going.

-For more information about vaping, and practical tips on how to start an open and honest conversation about Vaping with your child: Download DFK’s Youth and Vaping Guide.
+Get more information along with practical tips on how to have open and honest conversations about vaping with your child: Download our Youth and Vaping Guide.